hyperledger/iroha-2-docs/src/guide/configure/genesis.md

 The genesis block is the first block in your blockchain.
 It's never empty, even if `configs/peer/genesis.json` is.
-We recommend adding at least one more account to the genesis block; in our case, it was _alice_@wonderland, which has the public key `ed01207233bfc89dcbd68c19fde6ce6158225298ec1131b6a130d1aeb454c1ab5183c0` .
+We recommend adding at least one more account to the genesis block.

+In our case, it was _alice_@wonderland with the public key `ed01207233bfc89dcbd68c19fde6ce6158225298ec1131b6a130d1aeb454c1ab5183c0`.
-Think of it as the password used to "log in" as _alice_. _Also note, **Iroha is case-sensitive,** meaning that **Alice@wonderland is different from alice@wonderland.**_ It should go without saying that _alice@wonderland_ is not the same as _alice@looking_glass_ either.
+Think of it as the password used to "log in" as _alice_.

-::: details Genesis Block
+::: details Genesis Block Example: alice@wonderland

 ```json
 {